satya954/DevOps-Tools-QA/Jenkins.md

 				**Jenkins Interview Questions:**

 ## Q1.
 What is CI/CD Pipeline ?
 **A:** A CI/CD pipeline is an automated workflow used to build, test and deploy softwares.
-It ensures that code changes are integrated, verified and deployed without human intervention.
+It ensures that code changes are integrated, verified and deployed with minimal human intervention.
 ## Stages in CI- Continous Integration.
 - Code checkout
 - Build